-The Lake County Continuum of Care is committed to an inclusive environment and is committed to making every effort of having a diverse Executive Committee that will be will establish an Executive Committee comprised of eight nine up to 16 up to eleven voting members to act on its behalf using the process established as a requirement by 24 CFR § 578.7 (a)(3) and must comply with the conflict-of-interest requirements a 24 CFR § 578.95(b)2.
+The Lake County Continuum of Care is committed to an inclusive environment and is committed to making every effort of having a diverse Executive Committee that will be comprised of up to eleven voting members to act on its behalf using the process established as a requirement by 24 CFR § 578.7 (a)(3) and must comply with the conflict-of-interest requirements a 24 CFR § 578.95(b)2.

-The Executive Committee will include a CoC Chair, Vice-Chair, a homeless or formerly Homeless Person- up to 3 individuals experiencing and/or previously experiencing, Government Official Chair and the Chair of each of the following LCCoC Committees: Strategic Planning Committee, Point-in- Time Count, Homeless Management Information System/ and Coordinated Entry Working Group, Performance Review and Grant Working Group, Grant Selection Committee, Interfaith Committee, Housing Navigators Committee and an Equity Advisory Committee which will include six voting representatives for 2022, including a homeless or formerly homeless person, Veteran representative, LGBTQ+ representative, Hispanic representative, a Native American representative, and Person of Color Other than White representative The committee will also include the Collaborative Applicant's representative and the Executive Committee Secretary who is assigned by the Collaborative Applicant.
+The Executive Committee will include a CoC Chair, Vice-Chair, up to two Individuals Experiencing and/or have Previous Experience of Homelessness, Government Official Chair, Lake County Housing Authority Representative, and the Chair of each of the following LCCoC Committees: Strategic Planning, Point-in-Time Count, Homeless Management Information System, Performance Review and Interfaith Committee.
+The Executive Committee will also include the Administrative Agency Collaborative Applicant's representative and the Executive Committee Secretary who is assigned by the Administrative Agency Collaborative Applicant.
 Both may be the same person and will be non-voting members of the Executive Committee.

-The LCCoC Executive Committee will be representative of the relevant organizations, agencies, and of projects serving individuals experiencing homeless-subpopulations as required by HUD which are: chronic substance abusers, chronically homeless individuals, chronically homeless families, families, persons with HIV/AIDS, seriously mentally ill, veterans, veterans-females, victims of domestic violence, unaccompanied youth under age 18 and youth aged 18-24.
+The LCCoC Executive Committee will be representative of the relevant organizations, agencies, programs and of projects serving individuals experiencing homeless as required by HUD which are: chronic substance abusers, chronically homeless individuals, chronically homeless families, families, persons with HIV/AIDS, seriously mentally ill, veterans, veterans-females, victims of domestic violence, unaccompanied youth under age 18 and youth aged 18-24.